Pine Island (Lee County, Florida): Communities

 Pine Island is home to four unincorporated towns: Pine Island Center, St. James City, Bokeelia, and Pineland.
 Matlacha also is considered one of the communities, but is on its own small island.
 Pine Island has a small town atmosphere, with no traffic lights and mostly agricultural zoning.
 The Greater Matlacha and Pine Island community has its own fire control district with an elected 5-person commission, marinas, shops, and fine casual restaurants.
 According to the 2000 census, the population of Pine Island is about 9000, however, the population varies seasonally, Pine Island being a winter home for many of its residents.
 Utilities are provided by LCEC for electricity and Pine Island Water Association (a private member coop).
 Cable TV is provided by Comcast and/or any of the various satellite providers.

 Pine Island Center is located at the intersection of Pine Island and Stringfellow Roads.
 Pine Island Road (County Road 78) is the only road that leads to the mainland.
-Pine Island Center is the location of the island's single large grocery store, elementary school, library, museum, swimming pool, and a large park.
+Pine Island Center is the location of the island's two large grocery stores, along with an elementary school, library, museum, swimming pool, and a large park.
 Sixteen-mile-long Stringfellow Road (County Road 767) is Pine Island's main road and connects St. James City on the south end of the island with Bokeelia and Pineland on the north side of the island.
 St. James City, Pine Island's most heavily populated area, offers a splendid view of Sanibel Island and the Sanibel Causeway.

 Bokeelia extends to the far northern tip of Pine Island, ending at tiny Bokeelia Island, which is accessed by a small bridge.
 Bokeelia is at the mouth of Charlotte Harbor.
 On clear days one can see across the water to Cape Haze and Boca Grande Pass where the gulf meets the harbor.
 Pineland is also on the northern portion of Pine Island, west off Stringfellow Road, about halfway between Pine Island Center and Bokeelia.
-Pineland features a golf course and country club as well as the Randell Research Center.
-The Randell Research Center is located near several shell mounds, which are the remains of a Calusa Indian village that was located at the site for more than 1500 years.
-The center is dedicated to learning and teaching the archaeology, history, and ecology of Southwest Florida and about the culture of the Calusa people.
+Pineland features a golf course and country club.

 East of Pine Island Center, along a two-mile (3 km) stretch of Pine Island Road, is Little Pine Island.
 Little Pine Island is a 4700 acre development-free wildlife preserve and the former location of a sewer treatment plant.
 The island community of Matlacha (pronounced "mat-luh-SHAY") is east of Little Pine Island and west of the city of Cape Coral on the mainland.
-The Matlacha Bridge, a small drawbridge nicknamed "The fishingest bridge in the world", almost always is occupied by fishermen.
+The Matlacha Pass Bridge, a small drawbridge nicknamed "The fishingest bridge in the world", almost always is occupied by fishermen.
 Matlacha also has a large park and pier, as well as several shops, bars, and restaurants.

+History

+The Pineland Archeological District near the community of Pineland includes many shell mounds on a site of more than 100 acre, the remains of a Calusa village that was located at the site for more than 1500 years.
+The Rendell Research Center in the district is dedicated to learning and teaching the archaeology, history, and ecology of Southwest Florida and the culture of the Calusa people.